Clarithromycin SR-Vertex, 500 mg 14 pcs

 Symptoms

-The high dose of clarithromycin may cause gastrointestinal symptoms.
-One patient with a history of bipolar disorder has described mental status changes, paranoid behavior, hypokalemia, and hypoxemia after taking 8 g of clarithromycin.
+Taking a large dose of clarithromycin may cause symptoms of gastrointestinal problems.
+In one patient with a history of bipolar disorder, changes in mental status, paranoid behavior, hypokalemia, and hypoxemia were described after taking 8 g of clarithromycin.

 Treatment

-In case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, administration of activated charcoal, etc.) and symptomatic therapy should be performed.
-Hemodialysis and peritoneal dialysis have no significant effect on plasma concentrations of clarithromycin, which is typical for other drugs of macrolide group.
+In case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, taking activated charcoal, etc.) and symptomatic therapy should be carried out.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the concentration of clarithromycin in the blood plasma, which is also typical for other drugs of the macrolide group.

 ---|---|